 Territory Families operates two youth detention centres: Don Dale Youth Detention Centre in Darwin and the Alice Springs Youth Detention Centre in Alice Springs.

 Young people are sentenced to youth detention by the Courts.
 On average there are about 25 young people in youth detention across the Northern Territory each day.
 This includes young men and women and those that are on remand or have been sentenced.

-An additional $10 million is being spent to redevelop existing infrastructure at the Alice Springs Youth Detention centre to better meet the needs of at risk young people, detention centre staff and visitors.
-Construction work will begin later this year.
+Existing infrastructure at the Alice Springs Youth Detention Centre will also be redeveloped to better meet the needs of at risk young people, detention centre staff and visitors.
+Construction work will begin late July 2020.

 Darwin Youth Justice Centre site selection

 A greenfield site located at Holtze has been chosen as the location for the new Darwin Youth Justice Centre.

 The Northern Territory Government identified and investigated seven potential sites for the development of a new youth justice centre in the Greater Darwin area.

 These sites included:

 - A greenfield site at Holtze (chosen)